 About the Examination

 The HMDCB examination, offered annually, consists of 165 multiple-choice questions.
-Candidates will be allowed up to three (3) hours to complete the exam.
-The exam is administered by computer at more than 190 Applied Measurement Professionals, Inc. assessment centers annually throughout the United States May 2015.
+Candidates will be allowed up to three (3) hours to complete the exam, which is administered by computer at more than 200 PSI/AMP Candidate Services assessment centers throughout the United States.
+The 2017 exam will be given May 19 - June 6, 2017.
 Examinations are administered by appointment only.

 A primary purpose of certification is protection of the public and promotion of the safety and health of individuals requiring the hospice services.
 By measuring knowledge through a standardized comprehensive examination, certification can help achieve those purposes.

 Because hospice medical directors provide services of critical importance to individuals as they approach the end of life, it is beneficial for the general public as well as other healthcare providers to be able to recognize hospice medical directors who have demonstrated minimum core competence in the knowledge and skills necessary to function as a hospice physician and medical director.

 Each candidate must therefore assess their own body of knowledge, skills, and understanding of the specialty in deciding when to apply for the exam.

 Clinical experience in the field of hospice and palliative medicine is required for initial certification, and must use the knowledge and skills described in the Content Blueprint.
 The exam is designed individuals who have actively practiced in the field for a minimum number of hours over a certain time period as outlined in the eligibility requirements.

 "It is a very comprehensive exam that is designed to evaluate the knowledge and clinical judgment skills in key areas of hospice.
 I am glad I took this test."